Manitou (DC Comics): Manitou Raven

 Manitou Raven, the predecessor of Manitou Dawn.

 Earlier background and history

 Within the DC Universe, the Manitou role is a legacy hero originally passed down in Raven's family.
-By 1000BCE, the role had passed down to Raven, homo magi whom were ancestors to the future Apache people.
+By 1000 BCE, the role had passed down to Raven, homo magi whom were ancestors to the future Apache people.
 Raven had first met his future wife, Dawn, in a turbulent time when she exiled from her clan due to her free-spirited personality.
 Although she had fought his dog, sold his horses, and burned down his home, he came to both forgive and fall in love with Dawn.
 The rulers of Atlantis, Rama Khan and Gamemnae, recruit the two to become founding members of the League of Ancients.

 Justice League Elite and onwards

 Unbeknownst to Raven, Gamemnae manipulates him into battling the Justice League in a bid to take over the world.
 After helping the League defeat her, Raven joins the group, replacing Jason Blood as a magic specialist, and is transported to the present day.
 Vera Black recruits Raven and Dawn into Justice League Elite, a black ops team.
 A hardliner in his work, his neglect for his wife culminates to her having an affair with Green Arrow, a fact he mystically learns and blames himself for the ordeal.
 Despite this, Raven sacrifices himself to save Green Arrow and returns as a spirit, forgiving Dawn despite her grief and continued guilt of the affair before granting her his mantle and power, defying traditional norms of the Manitou, and urging her to accept her destiny as such while employing the form of a raven to act as her spiritual guide.